mars0i/majure/README.md

   no way to learn MASON without understanding a bit of Java.
 The manual and class documentation are focused exclusively on Java, and using MASON with Clojure would necessarily involve some understanding of Java anyway, because it means using Java classes in Clojure.
-If you're an experienced programmer, you might be able to get by with a quick introduction to Java concepts such as this one:
+If you know Clojure and are an experienced programmer, you might be able to get by with a quick introduction to Java concepts such as this one:
   [http://www.braveclojure.com/java](http://www.braveclojure.com/java).

 * In the Clojure source files,  I try to write relatively idiomatic